-Life insurance is a financial tool that provides a death benefit to your named beneficiary in exchange for premium payments to the insurance company and is chosen based on your needs and goals.
-While it’s never fun to think or talk about, considering the impact an unexpected death might have is an important part of planning for your financial future.
-This is especially true if there are other people who would be financially impacted by your death.
+Life insurance is a financial tool that provides a death benefit to your named beneficiary in exchange for premium payments to the insurance company.
+While it’s not always easy to think about, considering the potential impact of an unexpected death is an important part of planning for your financial future.
+This is especially true if there are people who would be financially impacted by your death.
 If you don’t have any dependents (usually children) or a spouse, and you don’t have any debt that would transfer to someone else, you’re probably fine without life insurance.
-In fact your money would probably be better spent on other financial priorities.
-But if you do have people depending on you or a lot of debt that would fall on a loved one in the event of your death, here are a few things to ponder when considering life insurance.
+In fact, your money would probably be better spent on other financial priorities.
+But if you do have people depending on you, or a lot of debt that would fall on a loved one in the event of your death, life insurance is probably something you should consider.

 As you can see, plenty of people may need some life insurance.
 How much and what kind do you need?
 It varies by person and by the estimate of your future obligations.
 There are several online calculators available that can help you determine a sufficient amount or you can discuss with your insurance agent or one of BrightDime’s coaches.unt or you can discuss with your insurance agent.